web-token/jwt-doc/component/header_checker/index.md

 # Header Checker Manager

 To create a header checker manager, you will need to add header checkers and at least one token type.
-You will find token type classes for the  JWS and JWE tokens in the `web-token/jwt-signature` and `web-token/jwt-encryption` respectively.
+You will find token type classes for the  JWS and JWE tokens in the `web-token/jwt-signature` and `web-token/jwt-encryption` components respectively.

 ```php
 <?php